Motor City Machine Guns: All Elite Wrestling (2022)

-WWE (2024–present)
+WWE (2024–2026)

 In September 2024, it was reported that Shelley and Sabin signed with WWE.
-They made their debut on the SmackDown brand on October 18 on a qualifying match against A-Town Down Under (Grayson Waller and Austin Theory) and Los Garza (Angel and Berto), and won the WWE Tag Team Championship the following week after they defeated #DIY (Johnny Gargano and Tommaso Ciampa), and then the champions, Tama Tonga and Tonga Loa, in consecutive matches after the interference from Jey Uso.
-On the November 15 episode of SmackDown, Shelley and Sabin defended the titles against The Street Profits (Angelo Dawkins and Montez Ford), but the match ended in a no contest after Ciampa attacked both teams.
-On the December 6 episode of SmackDown, Shelley and Sabin lost the titles to DIY after Gargano hit Sabin with a low blow, ending their reign at 42 days.
+They made their debut on the SmackDown brand on October 18 in a qualifying match against A-Town Down Under (Grayson Waller and Austin Theory) and Los Garza (Angel and Berto), and won the WWE Tag Team Championship the following week on October 25 after they defeated #DIY (Johnny Gargano and Tommaso Ciampa), and then the champions, The Bloodline (Tama Tonga and Tonga Loa), in consecutive matches.
+On the December 6 episode of SmackDown, Shelley and Sabin lost the titles to #DIY, ending their reign at 42 days.